valueflows/valueflows/mkdocs/docs/introduction/faq.md

 ### Where can I find the logic for track and trace?

-You can find that under [Algorithms/Track and Trace](../algorithms/track.md).
+You can find some suggestions under [Algorithms/Track and Trace](../algorithms/track.md).